 How Can You Participate in Cow Appreciation Day

 To celebrate the movement, Chick-fil-A instituted Cow Appreciation Day in 2005.
 And is celebrated each year, the second week in July.
 More than 2300 Chick-fil-A restaurants participate in the day.
 They give away free entrees during breakfast, lunch, and dinner.

 3 Things you Need to do to Get a Free Meal

-Click on image to see a full-sized version
+Click on the image to see a full-size version

 Costumes don’t have to be expensive or complete to enjoy the day.
 Our family has had so much fun participating in this event.